cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 [^cucko]: Čučko, Š., Bećirović, Š., Kamišalić, A., Mrdović, S., & Turkanović, M. (2022).
 Towards the classification of self-sovereign identity properties.
 IEEE access, 10, 88306-88329.

 [^held]: Held, Pascal, Benjamin Krause, and Rudolf Kruse.
 "Dynamic clustering in social networks using louvain and infomap method."
 2016 Third European Network Intelligence Conference (ENIC).
 IEEE, 2016.

+[^wachs]: Wachs, Steven.
+"What is a standard deviation and how do i compute it."
+Integral Concepts, Inc (2009).

 [^toth]: Toth, Kalman C., and Alan Anderson-Priddy.
 "Self-sovereign digital identity: A paradigm shift for identity."
 IEEE Security & Privacy 17.3 (2019): 17-27.